Tales of Berseria: Development

-Bandai Namco Entertainment had filed a trademark for the title, along with two other titles, on April 20, 2015.
+Bandai Namco Entertainment filed a trademark for the title, along with two other titles, on April 20, 2015.
 On June 6, 2015, the game was officially announced, including details on the protagonist Velvet, voiced by Rina Satou in Japanese and Cristina Vee in English and designed by Mutsumi Inomata.
 It was revealed that ufotable would animate the anime cutscenes, as the game's opening movie was revealed four days before the game's release in Japan at the end of Episode 6 of Tales of Zestiria the X. The game was described as the final part of the company's 20th anniversary celebrations for the Tales series.
 The game's year of release was announced in December 2015, while its western release for PS4 and Microsoft Windows was confirmed the following week.
 The game's theme song, "Burn", was composed and performed by Flow, with Japanese vocals being retained in the Western version.
 Its characteristic genre name, a recurring feature of the series, is lit.
 "RPG of Discovering your Own Reason to Live" (君が君らしく生きるためのRPG, Kimi ga kimirashiku ikiru tame no ārupījī).
 For the game's Western release, the scene where Artorius kills Velvet's brother Laphicet was altered: rather than stabbing him directly with his sword, Artorius sacrifices him through a magical ceremony, reducing the level of violence while keeping the dramatic significance of the scene intact.
 This alteration was made to keep the game's age rating within acceptable levels, with particular reference being given to preserving the "16" rating given by Europe's Pan European Game Information board.
-In a later statement Bandai Namco stated that, aside from text and dialogue variations standard for the game's Japanese-to-English localization, no other content had been altered for the Western release.
+In a later statement Bandai Namco stated that, aside from text and dialogue variations that were standard for the game's Japanese-to-English localization, no other content had been altered for the Western release.
 On December 10, 2016, Bandai Namco America posted its apology for the changes of scenes in charge of localization.

+On November 19, 2025, Bandai Namco announced an updated version of the game for PlayStation 5, Xbox Series X/S, Nintendo Switch and Microsoft Windows platforms, titled Tales of Berseria Remastered.